uidaholib/main-web-redesign_draft/content/special-collections/findingaids.md

 ---

 A finding aid is a detailed description and inventory of an archival collection.
 Similar to a Table of Contents or Index in a book, an archival finding aid is meant to tell you what is inside a given box or folder of an archival collection, so you can find what you’re looking for more quickly.
-The box below searches the Archives West database, which hosts finding aids from the University of Idaho as well as other organizations throughout the Pacific Northwest.
+The box below searches the [Archives West](https://archiveswest.orbiscascade.org/) database, which hosts finding aids from the University of Idaho as well as other organizations throughout the Pacific Northwest.

-Not all of our collections have finding aids written for them, so we suggest using this resource in tandem with [Browse Collections](/special-collections/browse.html) and our [Digital Collections](https://www.lib.uidaho.edu/digital/).

-If you find a collection that you'd like to view in person, please [send us](mailto:libspec@uidaho.edu) the collection's title or a URL link to the collection’s finding aid, and as much detail as possible about which box(es), folder(s), or item(s) you would like to view.
-In some cases, digital reproductions of materials are available or can become available.
-For more on what a finding aid is, please see our [FAQ](/special-collections/faq.html) page.

 <div class="card my-3">
 <div class="card-body text-center">